Man charged after a shooting at a community center

 MEMPHIS, Tenn. — A man is facing attempted first degree murder charges for a shooting at a Binghampton community center.

-Arrest records Henry Bufford is accused of firing shots, when a fight broke out, at the Lester Community Center, back in August of 2019.
+Arrest records say Henry Bufford is accused of firing shots, when a fight broke out, at the Lester Community Center, back in August of 2019.

 According to police, a victim showed up at the Regional Medical Center saying a fight broke out at the community center.
 Someone started firing shots and the he was shot in the hip.